Pluteus cervinus Fawn Pluteus Shipley Country Park,

 protrudes from a ruptured egg.
 Solitary or in small groups in

 deciduous woodlands.
-Only the young egg is edible.
-Same as previous
+Same as previous photograph but showing the

-photograph but showing the ruptured egg of a fungus which had
+ruptured egg of a fungus which had broken

 Nectria cinnabarina Coral Spot Fungus Attenborough Nature